sn0w12/Google-Maps-Tile-Generator/README.md

 - `--min_zoom`: Minimum zoom level (0).
 - `--max_zoom`: Maximum zoom level.
 - `--background_color`: Background color for the image.
 Can be 'transparent' or a hex code without '#'.
 Default is 'transparent'.
-- `--compress`: Add if you want to compress all of the images after the run.

 ### User Interface